robbrockbank/calico-mesos-deployments/docs/DockerizedDeployment.md

 must be unique for each node in your cluster.
 Both Calico and Mesos use this value to identify the host.

+## SSL
+The Marathon build we'll be using requires SSL enabled in Mesos on each Master and Slave in order to pull docker images from dockerhub.
+The systemd services we'll be using in this guide are already configured to search for the appropriate SSL keys in `/certs`.
+Run the following commands on each Master and slave to place those certs:

+      sudo mkdir /keys
+      sudo openssl genrsa -f4  -out /keys/key.pem 4096
+      sudo openssl req -new -batch -x509  -days 365 -key /keys/key.pem -out /keys/cert.pem

 # Getting Started
 ## Master Host
 ### 1. Download Unit Files